InformedChoice/armed-exterminators/content/about-us/_index.md

 ---

-> **"In 40 years of pest control, I've learned one thing: there's no substitute for doing the job right the first time.
+> **"In 40 years of pest control, I've learned that every community has its own character – and its own pest challenges.
+When you've worked everywhere from the beaches to the mountains, from dense urban apartments to sprawling estates, you develop the skills and passion to solve any pest problem.
+That's why I started Armed Exterminators – to bring that experience and dedication to families throughout LA County.
+There's no substitute for doing the job right the first time.
 That's the Armed Exterminators promise."**
 > — Dale Rodgers, Founder